-I love cooking with my boys and having them help me is not only a great way for them to take care of their family later down the road, but it is educational for them too.
-I have put together 10 tips that will help you when cooking with kids.
-Some of them may seem common and sense, but I hope you find some that are useful.
+I love cooking with my boys, and having them help me is not only an excellent way for them to take care of their family later down the road, but it is also educational for them.
+I have put together ten tips to help you cook with kids.
+Some of them may seem ordinary common and sense reasoning, but I hope you find some that are useful.

 Tip 1.
 Set Aside Time.
 Teaching your kids how to cook requires patience and time.
 Don’t rush, as cooking will be safer and more enjoyable.

 - Make cooking part of family time; figure out when most family members are available to join in on the fun!

 - Allow extra time for clean up for messier recipes or for when accidents occur.